ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 ErgoScript provides multiple ways to create such "public-key" scripts, but the most common one uses the predicate `proveDlog(ecPoint)`, which evaluates to true if the spender supplies a valid proof of knowledge of the discrete logarithm corresponding to `ecPoint`, a point on an elliptic curve over a finite field.
 This is equivalent to a "signature" in Bitcoin.
-Ergo uses the same [Secp256k1 curve of Bitcoin](https://en.bitcoin.it/wiki/Secp256k1), so the representation of `ecPoint` is exactly the same, a 33 byte array with the first byte representing the sign (Ergo does not support uncompressed points).
+Ergo uses the same [Secp256k1 curve of Bitcoin](https://en.bitcoin.it/wiki/Secp256k1), so the representation of `ecPoint` is the same, a 33-byte array with the first byte representing the sign (Ergo does not support uncompressed points).
 However, unlike Bitcoin (which uses ECDSA), Ergo uses Schnorr signatures to construct the proofs.

 The following steps illustrate how to create an address encoding the `proveDlog` script.